Meet the Year 2 team

 Year 2 Class teacher

-Miss Baxendale
+Miss Lyons

-Miss Baxendale
+Miss Lyons

-Year 2 Teaching Assistant & Welfare
+Year 2 Teaching & Welfare Assistant

 I am Mr Norris, the Year 2 Class Teacher.
+Miss Lyons is the Year 2 Teaching Assistant.

 Please check our Year 2 news page, class dojo, X (twitter) and facebook to see further information and events from Year 2.